Balladebits/Balladebits/README.md

 I speak Both Spanish and English

-Note that i'm an Anti-shipper,i don't really care and not interested in anything related to it,but i strongly discourage harrasments, so if you enjoy a specific shipp,it's up to you
+Note that i'm an Anti-shipper,i don't really care and not interested in anything related to it,but i strongly discourage harrasments, so if you enjoy a specific shipp,it's up to you (and yes,Reality ≠ Fiction ik.)

 Likes:
 - Videogames in general